 I can't speak for other agencies, but I can give you one about us - the idea that because we operate in affiliate networks, we sit in the same bracket as every other PPC affiliate.
 Hopefully, you can see how this isn't the case.

 Lastly, outside of the current lockdown climate, what does a typical weekend look like for you?

-If I’m being completely honest, I love video-games and cooking so I can’t say things have changed that much!
+If I'm being completely honest, I love video-games and cooking so can't say things have changed that much!